Camping in Monterey County

 Laguna Seca Recreation Camping

-Laguna Seca Recreation Area and Campground has a number of campsites with sweeping views of the picturesque Monterey area and of the world-renowned WeatherTech Raceway Laguna Seca.
-Among the perennial favorites are Site 113, which has the best view of the tricky Turn 6 and the hill leading up to the iconic Corkscrew series of turns.
+Laguna Seca Recreation Area and Campground has several campsites with sweeping views of the picturesque Monterey area and of the world-renowned WeatherTech Raceway Laguna Seca.
+Among the perennial favorites is Site 113, which has the best view of the tricky Turn 6 and the hill leading up to the iconic Corkscrew series of turns.
 But for pure relaxation, Site 145 has it all, with spectacular views of the peaceful Salinas Valley.
 These sites are appreciated by both motorsports enthusiasts, as well as hikers and runners who enjoy convenient access to the neighboring Fort Ord National Monument.

 Amenities include clean restrooms, hot showers, picnic areas, fire pits and the location - Laguna Seca is just three miles from a local deli & market, convenience stores, restaurants and gas stations.